Applying to Medical School

-The Declaration of Intent is a Qualtrics form that notifies the Health Professions Advising office of your intent to apply to medical or dental school for the fall of 2018 and provides the office with basic identifying information.
-Complete this form no later than December 1st, 2016.
-Re-applicants from the 2017 application cycle should submit a new Declaration of Intent by February 1st, 2017.
+The Declaration of Intent is a Qualtrics form that notifies the Health Professions Advising office of your intent to apply to medical school for the fall of 2023 and provides the office with basic identifying information.
+Complete this form no later than December 1st, 2021.
+Re-applicants from prior application cycles should submit a new Declaration of Intent by February 1st, 2022.

 Submit Release of Information/Confidentiality Waiver